Los Angeles Health Insurance Fraud Lawyer

 Health Insurance fraud in Los Angeles County has been a major problem for insurance companies for many years.
 As a result, millions of dollars have been lost and a new emphasis has been put in place on prevention and criminal prosecution of heath insurance fraud cases.

 If you falsify information related to health insurance which results in obtaining payments that you are not entitled to, you could face prosecution for insurance fraud.
 In California, health insurance fraud is a white collar crime and covered under Penal Code Section 550(a).
 Insurance fraud is defined as knowingly presenting an insurance claim that contains false or misleading information with the specific intent to obtain some benefit from an insurance company.
+Our criminal lawyers also defend physicians accused of medical insurance fraud in California.

 If you are under criminal investigation or already charged with health insurance fraud, contact a Los Angeles criminal defense lawyer at Eisner Gorin LLP immediately.
 Do not make any statements to Los Angeles police detectives as you may incriminate yourself.
 Remain silent.
 Our defense attorneys need to review all the details and circumstances of your case in order to start preparing an effective strategy to defend you.